If You Invested $1000 in Canadian Solar a Decade Ago, This is How Much It'd Be Worth Now

 Bottom Line

-Anyone can invest, but building a successful investment portfolio requires research, patience, and a little bit of risk.
-So, if you had invested in Canadian Solar ten years ago, you're likely feeling pretty good about your investment today.
+Anyone can invest, but building a successful investment portfolio takes a combination of a few things: research, patience, and a little bit of risk.
+So, if you had invested in Canadian Solar a decade ago, you're probably feeling pretty good about your investment today.

 Canadian Solar ended the fourth quarter of 2020 on an impressive note, with both earnings and revenues outpacing the Zacks Consensus Estimate.
 It has a strong pipeline of projects and carries out various acquisitions and strategies to further consolidate its position.
 Going ahead, Canadian Solar believes there are significant growth opportunities in the solar plus storage market, given declining battery storage costs.
 Its shares outperformed the industry in the past six months.
 However, courtesy of the coronavirus outbreak, the company has been witnessing significant logistic costs, mostly shipping expenses.
 This might weigh on its earnings performance in the coming days.
 Moreover, some projects are expected to move into 2021, which if continue, will hurt its operational results.
 Tariff imposition on Chinese imports may hurt the stock.

-Over the past four weeks, shares have rallied 8.70%, and there have been 3 higher earnings estimate revisions in the past two months for fiscal 2021 compared to none lower.
+The stock is up 5.54% over the past four weeks, and no earnings estimate has gone lower in the past two months, compared to 3 higher, for fiscal 2021.
 The consensus estimate has moved up as well.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report